 The first step in trading is finding friends in Pokémon Go.
-To do that, you’ll need to find the screen in the game that lets you enter a “Trainer Code” for another player, and displays yours.
-The 12-digit code is located under the “Friends” tab when you tap on you trainer’s portrait in the bottom-left corner of the screen.
-Under “Friends,” tap “Add Friend” to bring up the screen with the code.
+To do that, you’ll need to find the screen in the game that lets you enter a Trainer Code for another player and displays yours.
+The 12-digit code is located under the Friends tab when you tap on your trainer’s portrait in the bottom-left corner of the screen.
+Under Friends, tap Add Friend to bring up the screen with the code.

 Now that you’ve made some friends, you need to increase your “level” of friendship with them.
-You do that in three ways.
-By trading together, by playing raids and gym battles together, and by giving gifts.
-Gifts are items that sometimes appear randomly when you spin a Pokestop out in the world.
+You can do that in three ways: Trading together, playing raids and gym battles together, and giving gifts.
+Gifts are items that sometimes appear randomly when you spin a Pokéstop out in the world.
 They’re not objects you can keep or use, but you can give them to someone on your Friends list.
-Giving and receiving gifts increases your friendship with that person through four different stages: “Good Friend,” “Great Friend,” “Ultra Friend,” and “Best Friend.”
+Giving and receiving gifts increases your friendship with that person through four different stages: Good Friend, Great Friend, Ultra Friend, and Best Friend.

 Trading isn’t free.
-It’ll cost you Stardust, that currency you earn for completing raids, catching Pokémon, winning gym battles and the like.
-The cost is variable, depending on your friendship level with the person you’re trading with, and the kind of Pokémon you want to trade.
+It’ll cost you Stardust, that currency you earn for completing raids, catching Pokémon, winning gym battles, and the like.
+The cost is variable, depending on your friendship level with the person you’re trading with and the kind of Pokémon you want to trade.

 Pull up your Pokémon and pick what you want to trade, and Pokémon Go will tell you what it’ll cost you.
 You’ll also see a CP range of the Pokémon will change when the trade goes through.
 The range is affected by your trainer level and the level of whoever you’re trading with — so if they’re a higher level than you, their super-strong Pokémon will probably get their CP lowered — as well as your Friendship level with that person.
 When you finish the trade, your new Pokémon gets a new, random CP level from within the range.

 You’ll also get something for trading other than a new Pokémon — candies.
 How many candies you receive from a trade is determined by where the Pokémon being traded were caught.
 The further away you are from wherever the Pokémon was nabbed, up to 100 kilometers, the more candies the trade will dish out.

-The trades most likely to matter to players are “Special” trades.
-These are trades in which you receive a Pokémon that’s not already in your Pokédex, or a “Legendary” Pokémon like a Moltres or Zapdos.
+The trades most likely to matter to players are Special trades.
+These are trades in which you receive a Pokémon that’s not already in your Pokédex, or a Legendary Pokémon like a Moltres or Zapdos.
 Special trades are much more expensive than regular trades, and what’s more, you can only do them once a day — so plan accordingly.

 Special trades don’t take anything special to make them happen, but they will cost you in Stardust.
 In Niantic’s example trade, two players at the Good Friends level trying to trade two Legendary Pokémon, a Zapdos for an Articuno, would need to pony up 1 million Stardust to make the trade happen.
 Frankly, that’s ridiculous, and it’s obviously meant to keep people from trading legendary Pokémon the moment they meet.